nautilus-unipd/jeston-nano-setup/README.md

 ---

 ## 5. Run the Docker Container

-Launch the container with GPU and device access:
+If you want to start the container with the web services, skip this step: launch the container with GPU and device access:

 ```bash
 # Allow X11 forwarding from Docker: